Create accessible canvas apps

 - Avoid using the visibility property of items to bring an element into view.
 If you need to show something conditionally, create the content in a new screen and navigate to it and back.

 - Ensure input elements are labeled on the screen.
-AccessibilityLabel property defines what the screen reader will announce.
+AccessibleLabel property defines what the screen reader will announce.

-- If customizing colors, ensure the contrast of text:background is 4.5:1 or greater.
+- If customizing colors, ensure the contrast ratio of text to background is 4.5:1 or greater.
 Software tools that assist this process are readily available.

 - Ensure layout follows a logical flow when read top-bottom, left to right.

-When testing your app's accessibility, ensure the app can be used with the keyboard only, the accessibility modes on iOS and Android, as well as navigated successfully with the screen reader enabled.
+When testing your app's accessibility, ensure the app can be used with the keyboard only, the accessibility modes on iOS and Android, and keyboard-based screen readers.

 - Label, Image, Icon, Shape controls - if they represent interactive elements (i.e.buttons) set TabIndex to 0; if they are decorative elements or text, set TabIndex to -1.